 Depending on your expertise, you’ll be paid by the hour somewhere between $15 and $100.

-As a tutor, you’ll be responsible for your own educational materials.
+Almost all of these tutor sites require some teaching experience, and you’ll be responsible for your own educational materials.

-4. Homeschool Consultant
+5. Homeschool Consultant

 If you love checking homework, reading and scoring student essays, evaluating exam papers, and so on, you’re in luck.
 Some schools are outsourcing the scoring part to third-party teachers.

-You probably know this too well.
+You probably know this all too well.

 You spend most of your school break creating lesson plans for the coming year, preparing for another batch of students.

-You can be selling a worksheet for $1 a pop, but if over 5,000 people has bought it off the shelves, then you’ll be paid a huge chunk.
+Payment for this job varies.
+You can be selling a simple worksheet for $1 a pop, but if over 5,000 people buy it, then it’s a huge payday for you.

-7. Textbook Writer
+9. Textbook Writer

 Education consultants can work for schools, universities, individuals, families, or textbook publishers.

-When hired by a school, educational consultants assess how students learn, find problems with existing policies, and create solutions to improve school programs, student learning and so on.
+When hired by a school, educational consultants assess how students learn, find problems with existing policies, and create solutions to improve school programs, student learning, and so on.

 Educational consultants for publishers review existing and pre-published textbooks and determine flaws or whether it’s time for revisions.

-9. Writing Coach
+11. Writing Coach

-Your job is to help clients develop and master their writing skills.
+As a writing coach, your job is to help your clients develop and master their writing skills according to their goals.

 Much like online tutoring, you can become a full-time writing coach from the comforts of your own home.